gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

   invariant today)
 - [#61 — PEP 718 (subscriptable functions)](https://github.com/python/typing-council/issues/61)

-The Q&A leaned into structural questions more than spec mechanics.
+The Q&A focused on structural questions more than spec mechanics.

 **On theoretical purity vs. legacy.** Asked about cases where the typing spec keeps a special case because removing it would break code (variance checking on protocols differing from variance checking on regular classes was the example),